-Торіс Objectives 1 Broadband Deployment Provide universal connectivity to unserved and underserved areas and ensure high-speed internet access is available to every household, business, eligible CAI, Tribal Nation, and community in Arizona.
+Topic Objectives 1 Broadband Deployment Provide universal connectivity to unserved and underserved areas and ensure high-speed internet access is available to every household, business, eligible CAI, tribe, and community in Arizona.
 Identify areas in the state where high-speed internet access does not meet the minimum broadband requirement of 100/20 Mbps.
 Identify and mitigate obstacles and barriers preventing broadband expansion and adoption.
+Remove regulatory barriers that hinder investment in broadband infrastructure.
 Coordinate with all levels of government and utility providers to streamline permitting and right of way processes.
-Develop and execute a data driven grant program that invests in new broadband infrastructure to meet minimum broadband standards.
-2 Closing the Digital Divide Promote digital equity and inclusion through increased digital skills and access to devices for all Arizona residents including Tribal Nations and their members.
+Develop and execute a data driven grant program that invests in new broadband infrastructure to meet minimum broadband

+Topic Objectives standards.
+2 Closing the Digital Divide Promote digital equity and inclusion through increased digital skills and access to devices for all Arizona residents including tribes.
 Collaborate and strengthen partnerships with local and national stakeholders to enhance current and planned digital equity programs.
-Develop and implement programs to promote digital inclusion and digital skills.
+Develop and implement programs to promote digital literacy and digital skills.
+DE Plan Alignment: Support Digital Navigator and Health Navigator programs, create Digital Equity Specialist cohorts.
 Ensure Arizonans have the resources and support necessary to obtain and utilize affordable devices.
 Create and maintain a publicly available Digital Equity Asset Inventory.
 Integrate broadband infrastructure investments with healthcare, education, public safety, workforce, and economic development initiatives, both statewide and within tribal lands.
 Leverage the Statewide Middle-Mile program and other federal and state funded programs to ensure that all residents have access to 100/20 Mbps or higher speed internet.
+Leverage the state universities work via the Sun Corridor Network and partner with community colleges to expand broadband infrastructure across the state.
 Enhance and coordinate with other investments in social programs, telehealth education, and economic equity and development to increase broadband deployment, affordability and adoption.
-3 Addressing Access, Affordability, Equity, or Adoption Issues Promote broadband service pricing that is affordable to all Arizonans including Tribal Nations and their members.
+Addressing Access, Affordability, Equity, or Adoption Issues Promote broadband service pricing that is affordable to all Arizonans including tribes.
 Encourage internet service providers to offer affordable plans for low-income households and create programs to make broadband services and affordability programs more accessible.
 Promote programs like the Affordable Connectivity Program (ACP) and other programs that offer subsidies that reduce the cost of internet service to low-income households.
-Encourage competition in the market and provide incentives for service to high cost unserved and underserved locations.

-Торіс Objectives 4 Enhancing Economic Growth and Job Creation Ensure a 21st century ready workforce where Arizonans and Tribal Nation members can succeed in the rapidly evolving job market where the state helps create, grow, and attracts high wage businesses to increase economic development.
+DE Plan Alignment: Support Digital Navigator programs, ACP Cohort model (via Education Superhighway) Encourage competition in the market and provide incentives for service to high cost unserved and underserved locations.
+4 Enhancing Economic Growth and Job Creation Ensure a 21st century-ready workforce where Arizonans and tribes can succeed in the rapidly evolving job market where the state helps create, grow, and attract high wage businesses to increase economic development.
 Utilize the Arizona Commerce Authority's extensive business development expertise and the Office of Economic Opportunity to create workforce development programs focusing on technology to support the new digital economy.

-Coordinate with Arizona institutions of higher education to develop and enhance programs with K-12, community colleges, universities and technology and vocational schools to provide real world opportunities for students to qualify for technology jobs.
+Topic Objectives Coordinate with Arizona institutions of higher education to develop and enhance programs with K-12, community colleges, universities and technology and vocational schools to provide real world opportunities for students to qualify for technology jobs.
+DE Plan Alignment: Provide workforce development opportunities to individuals who will play a vital role in the implementation of the BEAD program.
+Coordinate with Arizona@Work and BuilditAZ Apprenticeship initiative.
+Coordinate with local workforce boards and the Workforce Arizona Council, established under the Workforce Innovation and Opportunity Act (WIOA).
 Collaborate with agencies and organizations to create and improve programs that provide reskilling and upskilling opportunities for individuals who have been displaced or dislocated from the workforce.